SirEasternhouse/alx-system_engineering-devops/0x00-shell_basics/README.md

-5-listfilesdigitonly scrtpt displays all directory files with user group id's 6-firstdirectory script is a script that creates a directory in the /tmp/ folder 7-movethatfile script moves the file betty in the /tmp/ to /tmp/my-first-directory folder
+5-listfilesdigitonly scrtpt displays all directory files with user group id's 6-firstdirectory script is a script that creates a directory in the /tmp/ folder 7-movethatfile script moves the file betty in the /tmp/ to /tmp/my-first-directory folder 8-myfirstdelete script deletes the file betty from the /tmp/my-first-directory